 Not only do they help get everyone on the same page but they also clearly highlight improvement opportunities.
 It is essential for any process improvement software to have some sort of process mapping embedded, or integrated, for it to be effective.

 So what makes a good process improvement software in this category?
 Process improvement is a collaborative effort and should involve as many people as possible.
-That means any software you use needs to be easy to use and accessible to the widest audience.
+That means any software you use needs to be easy to use and accessible, and therefore understandable, to the widest audience.

 There are many process mapping and analysis tools available but many are very technical, or designed specifically for business architects.
 This puts them out of reach of the average user and not ideally suited to a company wide process improvement effort.

 Skore makes processes easy for everyone in a business, not just the analysts and architects.
-The simple process framework is easy to read and easy to follow.
-This process improvement software is used in live collaborative process workshops to capture processes maps and create instant analysis.
+The simple two shape system is easy to read and easy to follow.
+This process improvement software is used in live collaborative process workshops to capture processes maps at the speed of the conversation and creates instant analytical dashboards.
 Being web based, processes can be shared easily with anyone.
 The commenting feature allows all users to provide feedback and improvement suggestions.

 If you’re looking for a complete solution for your process improvement software it’s worth looking at a process mapping and analysis tool that is easy to use, collaborative, web based and includes feedback and discussion features for capturing improvement ideas.